This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to Find a Good Lawyer

-When looking for a lawyer to help you with your infant brain damage case, you cannot rely on just any attorney.
-You need an expert in the kind of situation you are hoping to make.
-Look for a lawyer who specializes in medical malpractice and who has one these cases before.
+When looking for a lawyer to help you with your infant brain damage case, you shouldn’t rely on a general practice attorney.
+You need a medical malpractice legal expert.
+Look for a lawyer who specializes in birth injury cases and has a proven track record.

 Ask for references from previous clients.
 A reputable lawyer will not mind answering questions or offering references.